maiajouenne/Grandjean_Jouenne/README.md

 ## Database Modelization

 - The `model.sql` file contains the SQL scripts for creating the database schema, including tables for clients, wallets, options, stocks, and historical stock price data.
-- The `ERD.png` file provides an Entity-Relationship Diagram illustrating the database structure.

 ## Monte Carlo Simulation